Our Coral Reefs Are Waiting and Ready to Welcome You Back!

 The Latest Status and Coronavirus Measures for Snorkel Boat Tours

 Our Marinas, Parks and the Florida Keys have reopened after the earlier Covid-19 closures and Miami Snorkeling Tours have resumed operations with enhanced health and social distancing measures as prescribed by the CDC as well as the local and county regulations and ask that all patrons adhere to the rules to prevent further spread of Covid-19.

-- Biscayne National ParK grounds are OPEN from 9:00am to 5:00pm, Visitor Center is CLOSED, the Small-Group and Private Snorkeling Tours ARE running!
+- Biscayne National ParK is OPEN.
+Snorkeling Tours ARE running!

 - The Florida Keys have reopened!
 Most snorkeling operators are running tours.
 Many have increased availabity of Private tours.

 - John Pennekamp Coral Reef State Park is OPEN from 8:00 am to sunset and snorkeling tours have resumed with limited capacity.
 Bookings are offered 3-7 days in advance of trips.

 These are some of the enhanced measures you are likely to see being implemented, they vary by operator and whether you are in Miami or in the Keys since guidelines may differ amongst counties, please consult each operator for particular precautions, specially regarding rental equipment and booking/reservation process:

 - Consistent with CDC recommendations, people who are not fully vaccinated must continue to wear masks indoors and in crowded outdoor spaces while checking in or on land.
 Social distancing guidelines on piers and boats must be followed.

 - Best to bring your own snorkel gear.
 Renting masks and snorkels for snorkeling programs in Dade County is suspended.
 In the Keys, rental equipment is sterilized with a concentrated sanitizing solution.